Lietmotiv/GoCodeCo2015/README.md

 #Samples in this repo

-We use curl to facilitate transaction processing in this repo as it is a simple utility and easily installed (if not installed by default).
+We use cURL to facilitate transaction processing in this repo as it is a simple utility and easily installed (if not installed by default).
 But have a look around at our sample code and you will start to see an infinite number of ways to send transactions to the Mercury platform.

 ####©2015 Mercury Payment Systems, LLC - all rights reserved.